-If you have a small legal department, you can engage the entire team.
-For larger departments, consider a focus group that comprises representatives of different job types, locations and technology comfort levels.
+If you have a small in-house legal department, you can engage the entire team.
+For larger legal departments, consider a focus group that comprises representatives of different job types, locations and technology comfort levels.
 Either way, bring users along with you to cultivate belonging and ownership:

 - Explain the project.
 Provide some assurance that you understand users’ needs and concerns.
 Explain the rationale behind the project and its role in the bigger picture of your legal technology roadmap.

 - Share the “stepping stones” that will take the project to completion.
 The Standish Group notes that “small but significant deliverables” allow users to see progress, which keeps them motivated to continue.

 - Cultivate an evangelist or two.
 While executive sponsorship is important, cynics may be more influenced by an enthusiastic peer in the trenches.

 The Standish Group’s research looked at technology projects in a wide range of industries.
 When considering LegalTech projects, there’s another complicating factor: lawyers.